 - Details about course etc.

-These are a few extra things you should have on your website as a coach.
+You should have a few extra things on your website as a coach.

 This depends on whether you have outsourced your website development or not.
 If you have, your developer will take care of most of it.

-Nevertheless, once completed, it is your responsibility to review and make sure it’s up to the mark and represents exactly what you had in mind.
+Nevertheless, once completed, you must review and ensure it’s up to the mark and represents exactly what you had in mind.

-Don’t rush in launching your website if it’s not what you think it should be.
+Don’t rush to launch your website if it’s not what you think it should be.
 It should be tested properly, for example, making sure all forms are working and reviewed for content and design errors by you.

 7. Regular care and growth